Post-delivery symptoms: what to expect?

 What are the physical symptoms of childbirth?

 The composition of this discharge is a mixture of placental membrane debris, blood clots and bleeding from wounds in the vagina and cervix (due to the passage of the baby).
 The color of this bleeding changes over the weeks, gradually turning from red to brown and then yellow.
 Their abundance also diminishes from day to day, but they can continue to bleed irregularly for up to 6 weeks post-partum.
 Some women also lose blood clots.
-The first post-delivery blood loss is often heavier than the periods.
+The first post-delivery blood loss is often heavier than menstruation.

 To protect your clothes during the lochia period, we recommend wearing external sanitary protection.
 Avoid external protection at all costs, as it greatly increases the risk of infection during this period.